robertladwig/thermod/README.md

 All equations and derivations are from Steven C. Chapra (2008) 'Surface Water-Quality Modeling' Waveland Press, Inc.

-You can run a toy model using the example.R script.
+You can run a toy model using the example.R script in `/inst/scripts`.

 The package includes example setups for Lough Feeagh (IR) and Lake Mendota (USA).